 Trump tax return strategy could backfire, recent court decisions indicate

-The Trump administration is fighting back against the House Democratic push to obtain the president's past tax returns, but two court decisions in recent days indicate it's possible the administration's strategy could end up failing at a most inopportune time.
+The Trump administration is fighting back against the House Democratic push to obtain the president's past tax returns, but two court decisions in recent days indicate it's possible the administration's strategy could backfire on them.

 Recent rulings from two federal courts went against President Trump in his efforts to block subpoenas from financial institutions.
 If the White House's arguments for withholding Trump's tax returns also fail to convince a judge, an ensuing appeal might only serve to delay the exposure until closer to the 2020 election.